AlexandreFoley/QuantiT/Readme.md

 This project depends on the {fmt} v6 library, install it with a package manager. (package often called libfmt)

 ### PyTorch's dependencies
-Python3 and some modules are dependencies of PyTorch Cuda is an optionnal dependency of PyTorch.
+Python3 and some modules are dependencies of PyTorch.
+Cuda is an optionnal dependency of PyTorch.

 For python, I suggest using anaconda or miniconda, because this make installing some of the additionnal (and optionnal) cuda libraries significantly easier